Overview of pulmonary disease in injection drug users

 The general pulmonary complications and drug-specific pulmonary diseases that may result from injection drug use will be reviewed here.
 Other complications of injection drug use, such as foreign body granulomatosis, infective endocarditis, opioid use disorder, cocaine intoxication, and methamphetamine intoxication, are reviewed separately.
-(See "Substance use disorder: Principles for recognition and assessment in general medical care" and "Foreign body granulomatosis" and "Infective endocarditis in injection drug users" and "Pharmacotherapy for opioid use disorder" and "Acute opioid intoxication in adults" and "Cocaine: Acute intoxication" and "Methamphetamine intoxication".)
+(See "Clinical assessment of substance use disorders" and "Foreign body granulomatosis" and "Infective endocarditis in injection drug users" and "Pharmacotherapy for opioid use disorder" and "Acute opioid intoxication in adults" and "Cocaine: Acute intoxication" and "Methamphetamine: Acute intoxication".)

 The pulmonary complications associated with intravenous injection of illicit drugs include pneumonia, septic embolization, noncardiogenic pulmonary edema, foreign body granulomatosis, emphysema, interstitial lung disease, pulmonary vascular disease, pneumothorax, and an increased incidence of fatal asthma [1-4].